madbailey/scram/README.md

 # scram

-A fast, lighthearted terminal file navigator providing an intuitive two-pane interface for file exploration and preview.
+A fast, terminal file navigator providing an intuitive two-pane interface for file exploration and preview.
+Using opentui (a package that's  still experimental, so this will probably break at somee point)

 ## Features